 The key to perfect meat, poultry and seafood at home—using an instant-read meat thermometer!
 But what’s the correct way to use it?
 We break down everything you need to know from what types of thermometers to buy, how to use and calibrate them, and how to cook meat perfectly ever single time!

-When cooking meat, there’s one essential thing you should know: how to properly use a meat thermometer to ensure your meat comes out perfect every time.
+When cooking meat (especially different types of steak), there’s one essential thing you should know: how to properly use a meat thermometer to ensure your meat comes out perfect every time.

 It’s easy to overcook meat when going by cook time alone.
 Check out our Ultimate Internal Temperature Cooking Guide—it tells you the exact temperatures for everything from beef and pork to poultry and seafood should be cooked to.